 Do carry at least one quick-dry T-shirt for your base layer of clothing.
 They take less time to ventilate sweat.
 A warm jacket or a fleece is comfortable to wear at the campsite.
-A windproof jacket comes handy during high-altitude treks.
+A windproof jacket comes in handy during high-altitude treks.
 Quick-dry track pants with proof quality are a must.
-You can also choose between 3-quarter, convertible, or cargo style pants.
+You can also choose between 3-quarter, convertible, or cargo-style pants.
 They are very light to carry and wearable.
 Take a few casual warm wears to wear at the campsite.

-Your feet deserve to rest after a long day of the trek.
+Your feet deserve to rest after a long day of trek.
 Keep a pair of regular flip-flops to wear at the campsite.
 They provide adequate comfort to your legs and give them time to breathe.

 2.3.
 Day Bag

 A day bag is a small backpack that you can use to carry items you need during walks.
 Your day bag will only have your water bottle, camera, and some snacks.
 Do not overload your day bag.
 You can leave your other things at the campsite.
 Trekkers mostly like to carry a day bag on the summit day.

 You can carry innerwear that comforts you the most.
 There is no specific rule regarding it.
 But make sure that it is well fitted.
 Loose inner wear gives space for winds to get in.

 The best way to dress up for a trek is by layering your clothes.
 Thermal inners work great as the first layer.
 Woolly cot upper and lower thermals are preferable for winter treks.
 They keep you warm, hold the body heat, and keep precipitation away.
 Trekkers usually need thermals during the night, as the temperature drops to subzero.